peteroupc/html3dutil/doc/tutorial-history.md

 - The `Scene3D` Scene3D#useProgram method was deprecated and now does nothing.
 - New RenderPass3D class holds information about how a batch of 3D models is to be rendered.
 It replaces the `Scene3D` Scene3D#useFilter method, which now does nothing.
 - New FrameBufferInfo class holds information about a frame buffer; it replaces FrameBuffer.
 - The `BufferedMesh`, `FrameBuffer`, and `ShaderProgram` classes are deprecated because they are too tightly coupled with a particular WebGL context.
-Instead, use <a href="MeshBuffer.md">MeshBuffer</a>, FrameBufferInfo, and ShaderInfo, respectively, which are not coupled to WebGL contexts.
+Instead, use MeshBuffer, FrameBufferInfo, and ShaderInfo, respectively, which are not coupled to WebGL contexts.
 - Rendering can make use of vertex array objects internally, if supported by the WebGL implementation.
 - The Shape object is no longer coupled to vertex buffers.
 - The LightSource class now supports a radius of the light.
 - The TextureLoader class was added for loading textures; a single object of this class can load and upload images from multiple WebGL contexts.
 This is unlike `BufferedMesh`, `FrameBuffer`, and `ShaderProgram`, which are tied to the WebGL context.
 - `GLMath`, now Math, was expanded with many new methods.
 The documentation for it is now very detailed.
-New methods include <a href="MathUtil.md#MathUtil.vec3perp">MathUtil.vec3perp</a>, <a href="MathUtil.md#MathUtil.vec3toWindowPoint">MathUtil.vec3toWindowPoint</a>, and <a href="MathUtil.md#MathUtil.mat4projectVec3">MathUtil.mat4projectVec3</a>.
+New methods include MathUtil.vec3perp, MathUtil.vec3toWindowPoint, and MathUtil.mat4projectVec3.
 - Two new classes in the "extras" folder support 2D text rendering and texture atlases (as sprite sheets), namely, TextFont and TextureAtlas.
 - The "doc" folder contains the documentation to the library in the form of Markdown text files.
 - The Camera class, now Camera, was rewritten.